ale2005kk/geomats/README.md

 What is geomats?
 ----
-Geomats is a mathematical software for the solution of problems of plane and / or solid geometry
+Geomats is a mathematical software for the solution of problems of plane and solid geometry

 Where can I find the java code files?
 ----